 Paul Peter is a fashion photographer from London.
 His series THE BUTCHER BOYS was exclusively shot for Rollacoaster Magazine.
 TBB is the first of Paul’s works that we presented, dating back to the art and music festival MS Dockville in Hamburg, 2016.

-Laurence Philomène is a non-binary photographer, director and curator living in Montreal/Toronto.
-Working around themes of color theory, queerness and gender identity, she turns all gender stereotypes into oblivion.
+Laurence Philomène is a photographer, director and curator living in Montreal/Toronto.
+Working around themes of color theory, queerness and gender identity, they turn all gender stereotypes into oblivion.